ansible-collections/pureport/network/roles/google_cloud_interconnect/docs/remove_connection.md

 this role to operate correctly, the input values should be the results of a previous provisioning activity [see here](add_connection.md).

+In order for this role to execute properly, both Google Cloud and Pureport credentials must be set.
+Please see [Configuring Credentials](credentials.md) for more information.

 ## Example
 ```yaml
 ---